benteechur/niu-safety-bulletins/README.md

    `pip install bs4 pandas googlemaps`

-2. Google Map API:
+2. Google Maps API:

-   Google Map API was used in the feature engineering program to get coordinates for street addresses so that crime locations could be plotted in Tableau.
+   Google Maps API was used in the feature engineering program to get coordinates for street addresses so that crime locations could be plotted in Tableau.
 If the user wants to get the final dataset, a Google Maps API key is needed.

    To get a Google Maps API key, you can follow the instruction [here](https://elfsight.com/blog/2018/06/how-to-get-google-maps-api-key-guide/).